OPS-E2E-PPE/VBA-Docs/api/Excel.MarkerBackgroundColor.md

 ---
-title: MarkerBackgroundColor Property
+title: MarkerBackgroundColor property (Excel Graph)
 keywords: vbagr10.chm65609
 f1_keywords:
 - vbagr10.chm65609
-ms.prod: excel
 api_name:
 - Excel.MarkerBackgroundColor
 ms.assetid: 035d3bf9-e6cf-7f43-aaee-fc3c3926afaa
-ms.date: 06/08/2017
+ms.date: 04/11/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MarkerBackgroundColor Property
+# MarkerBackgroundColor property (Excel Graph)

 Returns or sets the marker background color as an RGB value.
 Applies only to line, scatter, and radar charts.
 Read/write **Long**.

+## Syntax

+_expression_.**MarkerBackgroundColor**

+_expression_ Required.
+An expression that returns one of the objects in the **Applies To** list.

 ## Example

 This example sets the marker background and foreground colors for the second point in series one.

 ```vb
 With myChart.SeriesCollection(1).Points(2)